Noctis (video game)

-Noctis (Latin for "of the night") is a space flight simulation video game for Microsoft Windows released in 2000 by Italian programmer Alessandro Ghignola.
-It centers around first-person visual exploration of the fictional Feltyrion galaxy, which is presented as being approximately 90 thousand light-years in radius — double that of the nonfictional Milky Way Galaxy — and containing over 78 billion stars, many of which host star systems with exoplanets and natural satellites.
+Noctis (Latin for "of the night") is a space flight simulation video game for Windows released in 2000 for free by Italian programmer Alessandro Ghignola.
+It centers around first-person visual exploration of the fictional Feltyrion galaxy, which is presented as being approximately 90 thousand light-years in radius—double that of the actual Milky Way Galaxy—and containing over 78 billion stars, many of which host star systems with exoplanets and natural satellites.

 Gameplay

-Players take the role of a silent protagonist pilot operating a Stardrifter, a fictional spacecraft capable of instantaneous interstellar travel.
-This mode of transportation acts as a primary game mechanic wherein players may approach various star systems both to refuel their vehicle utilizing lithium ions ejected from stars, and to physically land their vehicle on exoplanetary surfaces — barring gas giants, substellar objects, and what the game identifies as unstable worlds — and then explore them.
+The game has players take the role of a silent protagonist pilot operating a Stardrifter, a fictional spacecraft capable of instantaneous interstellar travel.
+This mode of transportation acts as a primary game mechanic wherein players may approach various star systems both to refuel their vehicle utilizing lithium ions ejected from stars, and to physically land their vehicle on exoplanetary surfaces—barring gas giants, substellar objects, and what the game identifies as unstable worlds—and then explore them.
 The explorable locales in the game feature a variety of procedurally-generated atmospheres, climates, flora, fauna, and ruins.

 Players are not presented with a specified goal or win condition, and are instead encouraged to catalogue and annotate discoveries they make during gameplay.
 These notes are then stored in a common database of stellar bodies called the GUIDE, which was manually synchronized and made accessible by other players via updates.
 These GUIDE updates were originally provided manually by Ghignola, who regularly compiled new versions based on emailed submissions of players, and allowed the compilation to be downloaded using an in-game "Inbox" feature.
-Ghignola ceased making GUIDE updates from 2005 to 2008, before resuming this service.
+Ghignola ceased making GUIDE updates from 2005 to 2008, before resuming the service.
+He last updated the GUIDE in October of 2023.

 Development

 Alessandro Ghignola began creating Noctis in 1996.
+He was inspired by Mercenary 2: "that title had a huge solar system, I thought, I’ll go bigger and build a whole galaxy".
+The game's galaxy was planned to be larger than the Milky Way while being a little over 2 MB. "[E]ach segment of code could not go beyond 640k of memory", he explained.

 Noctis versions I-IV were written in C and Assembly.

 Noctis I through III (which were simply titled Noctis until the release of Noctis IV) are still available and contain features that were abandoned with later releases.